orizens/orizens.com/src/pages/blog/2016-01-08-setup-karma-for-testing-angular-1-x-components-with-es2015-browserify.md

   - learning
   - tests
 ---
 <a href="http://orizens.com/wp/topics/from-angular-es5-directive-to-angular-es2015-component/" target="_blank">Converting AngularJS.x code to use ES2015</a> is one thing.
-It&#8217;s an iterative process that should be taken with great care.
+It's an iterative process that should be taken with great care.
 However, aside from converting the code, you should also convert the tests to the setup environment.
 In this article I share the setup I use for running Echoes Player tests with karma & browserify.<!--more-->

 ## Tests Setup

-To simply put &#8211; <a href="http://orizens.com/wp/topics/my-setup-for-testing-js-with-jasmine-karma-phantomjs-angularjs/" target="_blank">I believe in writing tests for code</a>.
-It promotes robustness of the code that you write, healthy mentality as a developer and assurance that your code does what it&#8217;s supposed to do, covering edge cases as well.
+To simply put - <a href="http://orizens.com/wp/topics/my-setup-for-testing-js-with-jasmine-karma-phantomjs-angularjs/" target="_blank">I believe in writing tests for code</a>.
+It promotes robustness of the code that you write, healthy mentality as a developer and assurance that your code does what it's supposed to do, covering edge cases as well.

 For my <a href="https://github.com/orizens/echoes" target="_blank">open source project</a>, <a href="http://echotu.be" target="_blank">Echoes Player</a>, I use a testing environment setup that includes:

-  * karma runner &#8211; for running tests and loading testing environments
+  * karma runner - for running tests and loading testing environments
-  * Chrome &#8211; as the js engine to run the tests on
+  * Chrome - as the js engine to run the tests on
-  * Phantomjs &#8211; a js engine ro run the tests in the terminal
+  * Phantomjs - a js engine ro run the tests in the terminal
-  * jasmine &#8211; for writing tests
+  * jasmine - for writing tests
-  * Babel &#8211; for writing ES2015 in tests
+  * Babel - for writing ES2015 in tests

 ## Angular 1.x with ES2015 & Browserify

 In a previous article, I <a href="http://orizens.com/wp/topics/from-angular-es5-directive-to-angular-es2015-component/" target="_blank">wrote about writing AngularJS.x with ES2015</a> and <a href="http://orizens.com/wp/topics/5-steps-to-prepare-your-angular-1-code-to-angular-2/" target="_blank">preparing AngularJS.x code to Angular (+2)</a>.
-Yet, browsers don&#8217;t know to parse some ES2015 features &#8211; for that &#8211; the code needs to be parsed and compiled to ES5.
+Yet, browsers don't know to parse some ES2015 features - for that - the code needs to be parsed and compiled to ES5.

-For <a href="http://echotu.be" target="_blank">Echoes Player</a>, I&#8217;m currently using <a href="http://browserify.org/" target="_blank">browserify</a> to achieve the above (webpack is an alternative and out of the scope of this article).
-I&#8217;m using a modified gulp task that I&#8217;ve found in various projects:
+For <a href="http://echotu.be" target="_blank">Echoes Player</a>, I'm currently using <a href="http://browserify.org/" target="_blank">browserify</a> to achieve the above (webpack is an alternative and out of the scope of this article).
+I'm using a modified gulp task that I've found in various projects:

 <pre class="lang:js decode:true">'use strict';